 Oklahoma Licensing Overview for a Cosmetologist

-Licensing for cosmetologist in Oklahoma is controlled by the Oklahoma State Board of Cosmetology & Barbering.
+Licensing for a cosmetologist in Oklahoma is controlled by the Oklahoma State Board of Cosmetology & Barbering.

 General Guidelines for a Cosmetologist in Oklahoma

 Specific requirements to perform cosmetologist services can generally be used as a guideline, but make sure to check with your local governing rules and regulations.

 General requirements for cosmetologist license required?